oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 > `CSAFPID-9080700` was defined but never used.

 > A tool MAY remove the unused definition as quick fix.
-However, such quick fix SHALL not be applied if the test was skipped.
+However, such quick fix shall not be applied if the test was skipped.

 ### 6.2.2 Missing Remediation